huaminghuangtw/Second-Brain/My-Evergreen-Lists/👑 Life Pro Tips.md

 	4. Will remove hard water deposits in your washing machine as well
 	5. DO NOT MIX VINEGAR AND CHLORINE BLEACH OR COLOR SAFE BLEACH EVER!!!!
 THEY WILL PRODUCE DANGEROUS CHEMICALS!

-* If you want to find out about people’s opinions on a product, google "<product> reddit".
-You’ll get real people arguing, as compared to the SEO Google results.
+* If you want to find out about people's opinions on a product, google "<product> reddit".
+You'll get real people arguing, as compared to the SEO Google results.

 * Learn one funny dance move